REGISTRATION WILL OPEN SOON!

 Craig Norman (231)591-2194

-The Michigan College of Optometry of Ferris State University, in its ongoing role of supporting the educational needs of eyecare professionals, announces the inaugural course, Practical Training for Opticians.
+The Michigan College of Optometry of Ferris State University, in its ongoing role of supporting the educational needs of eyecare professionals, announces the offering of the course, Practical Training for Opticians.

 This course is being held as a response to the common question heard from eyecare professionals: "Where do I send a staff member who is new to the optician role to learn the fundamentals necessary to provide quality care to my patients?"

 This course is intended for Optometry or Ophthalmology personnel who are performing optician tasks and are new to the position.
-Limit of 20 attendees to ensure maximum interaction with our expert instructors.
+Limit of 20 attendees per course to ensure maximum interaction with our expert instructors.

 Michigan College of Optometry